mrbrianevans/ch-guide/docs/bulk-data/officers/index.md

 ## Officers update file

-A FTP file transfer once a day to keep up to date the bulk officers file.
+A daily update file is produced which can be used to keep an appointments database up-to-date.
+For more information on this file, see the [dedicated page](update-file/index.md).